yuuire/guide/docs/understanding/email-security.md

 ### Who can view email metadata?

 Almost all of free and popular, yet privacy-unfriendly email providers use metadata which is usually called email headers.
 This metadata is used to train their AI algorithms for spam and phishing protection.
 When an email provider creates a calendar event connected to a message you received, it's a sign they used the collected metadata to create it.
 Because of it, it's safe to assume the email provider also has access to your email's content.
-Users who aren't aware about the risks of metadata can, for example, send a photo containing sensitive data using an email provider which doesn't respect privacy, this metadata will then be harvested by bad actors.

 ## Aliases